 And here's where the smart plan that could have saved the day was proposed.
 Instead of splitting up, the group would take a break.
 Each member would prepare a solo album to be released as part of a coordinated marketing campaign, with all four records coming out on the same day complete with matching album covers and of course, the Kiss brand name.

 You can see the thinking: everybody gets some breathing room, and gets to have things their way in the studio for a while.
 But ultimately, they realize that they have a unique chemistry together, and that it's much easier to succeed as part of a team.
 Then before you know it, it's time for the newly re-dedicated Kiss to crank the album-making, touring and merchandising machines back up to full speed with big smiles on their faces.

-More importantly to our story, as Stanley explained in his 2014 autobiography Face the Music: A Life Exposed, the most the solo albums did in terms of keeping the band together was to put “a Band-Aid on a gaping wound.
-They put off something that was inevitable.”
+More importantly, as Stanley explained in his 2014 autobiography Face the Music: A Life Exposed, the most the solo albums did in terms of keeping the band together was to put "a Band-Aid on a gaping wound.
+They put off something that was inevitable."

 Actually, they might have done more damage than that, particularly with regard to Criss.
 When it came time for Kiss to reunite in the studio, the Catman immediately ruffled feathers and dashed any sense of a new unity by insisting that the producer of his solo album, Vini Poncia, be hired to produce Dynasty.
 As Criss explained in his book, Makeup to Breakup, that move backfired big-time.
 "Paul immediately went to work on Vini.
 They started hanging out, Vini moved into Paul's apartment, and Paul poisoned Vini against me."

 Ace Frehley Talks About the Recording of 'Dynasty'